-PORT ANGELES — The Coast Guard is seeking information from the public to help locate the person or persons who pointed a red laser light at a Coast Guard helicopter at 10:23 a.m.
-Friday as the crew was flying a mission northwest of Bremerton.
+PORT ANGELES — The Coast Guard announced Tuesday it is seeking information from the public to help investigators locate a person who pointed a green laser light at a Coast Guard helicopter as the air crew was making a final approach to Air Station Port Angeles on Monday.

-“These types of incidents can be very dangerous to the safety of our aircrews and disrupts our ability to respond as a search and rescue asset,” said Cmdr.
-Scott Jackson, commanding officer at Coast Guard Air Station Port Angeles.
+“These types of incidents can be very dangerous to the safety of our air crews and disrupts our ability to respond as a search and rescue asset,” said Cmdr.
+Mark Hiigel, commanding officer, Coast Guard Air Station Port Angeles.

-“In this particular case, the aircrew was deemed fit to continue flying; however, we have had instances where our crews have been medically grounded.
-In these cases Naval Air Station Whidbey Island and Coast Guard Sector Columbia River are required to cover our area of responsibility until the Port Angeles aircrew is medically cleared.
+“In this particular case, the air crew was medically grounded for approximately two hours.
+This resulted in Naval Air Station Whidbey Island and Sector Columbia River, located in Warrenton, Ore., covering our area of responsibility until the Port Angeles air crew was medically cleared.

-“We need the public to understand the dangers of playing with laser lights goes beyond medical risks to our aircrews.
+“We need the general public to understand that the dangers of playing with green laser lights goes beyond medical risks to our air crews.
 It places all mariners at risk due to delayed response times should they become in distress.”

-Aiming a laser pointer at an aircraft is a felony crime under 18 U.S. Code Section 39A, which states whoever knowingly aims the beam of a laser pointer at an aircraft in the special aircraft jurisdiction of the United States, or at the flight path of such an aircraft, shall be fined under this title or imprisoned not more than 5 years, or both.
+Aiming a laser pointer at an aircraft is a felony crime under 18 U.S. Code Section 39A, which states whoever knowingly aims the beam of a laser pointer at an aircraft in the special aircraft jurisdiction of the United States, or at the flight path of such an aircraft, shall be fined or imprisoned for up to five years, or both.